phaustin/quantecon-example/book/docs/need_for_speed.md

 As you can see, the second version is **much** faster.

-(We\'ll make it even faster again later on, using more scientific programming tricks.)
+(We'll make it even faster again later on, using more scientific programming tricks.)

 (numba-p_c_vectorization)=